Definition of done examples and tips

 - testable — a key way to make it clear is to ensure that it’s a black and white decision whether each item in the checklist has been met

 - concise — if everyone can remember each item, they’re more likely to tick them off

 - realistic — document what you’re actually going to do, not your aspirations.

 How you make sure the definition of done is followed

 It’s not easy, and we’ve seen plenty of teams who’ve let it slip.

 Start by making sure the Development Team keeps the definition of done in mind when estimating the size of each story and forecasting the stories you’ll commit to.
 That means they’re less likely to skip items on the checklist due to time pressure.

 Everyone in the Scrum Team can check that it’s being followed.
 For example, the Product Owner can check when accepting stories, the Scrum Master at daily stand-up and the Development Team during code reviews.
 If no-one has mentioned the definition of done in a while, it’s probably getting overlooked.

 If you start to find it is getting overlooked, that’s a good sign it’s time to revisit the document.
 What items are getting skipped and why?
 Does everyone still understand what’s involved?
 Is it all still relevant?

 By keeping on top of the definition of done like this, you keep adding to the value you deliver your customers.
-And you make sure your product is the kind of quality you can be proud of.
+As a result, you make sure your product is the kind of quality you can be proud of.